Hôtel des Invalides

 The church is connected directly with the Royal chapel, better known as the Dôme des Invalides.
 This chapel with a 107-meter-high dome (351 ft.) was for exclusive use of the royal family.
 Construction of the dome was completed in 1708, 27 years after the first stone was laid.

-Plans to bury the remains of the Royal Family here were set aside after the death of King Louis XIV, and in 1840 King Louis-Philippe repatriated the remains of Emperor Napoleon from St. Helena – where he was buried after his death 19 years earlier – to have him entombed here.
+Plans to bury the remains of the royal family here were set aside after the death of King Louis XIV, and in 1840 King Louis-Philippe repatriated the remains of Emperor Napoleon from St. Helena – where he had been buried after his death 19 years earlier – to have him entombed here.
 The Dôme des Invalides now also houses the tombs of several other military leaders like Turenne, Vauban and Marshall Foch.

 Museums

-Armor at the Musée de l'Armée in Paris
+Armor at the Musée de l'Armée in Pariszoom_in

 Armor at the Musée de l’Armée